0xM4rc/FSI_Animal_classificator/README.md

 ![VGG16aArchitecture](assets/imgVGG16arch.jpg)
 Source: https://www.geeksforgeeks.org/vgg-16-cnn-model/

-The VGG16 architecture is a neural network comprising 16 layers, primarily stacked with convolutional layers and followed by pooling layers.
+The VGG16 architecture comprises 16 layers predominantly composed of convolutional layers, succeeded by pooling layers in its neural network structure.
 Its design focuses on using smaller 3x3 convolutional filters throughout, resulting in a deeper network capable of learning complex image features.
 This structure gained prominence for its simplicity and effectiveness in accurately classifying objects within images, especially in the ImageNet challenge of 2014.

 ## 🐈 Animal Classifier